Speculative Actions: A Lossless Framework for Faster Agentic Systems: Environments

 This pipeline is \textit{lossless}: the final trajectory remains identical to non-speculative play, but time is saved through parallelized reasoning.

-\textbf{Agent Configuration} We find that using the same model for both Speculator and Actor, but with different prompts, maximizes prediction accuracy while keeping speculation fast.
-Accordingly, in our experiments, the Actor is instantiated as GPT-5 with high reasoning effort, with each move is produced via an API call.
-The Speculator also employs GPT-5, but configured with low reasoning effort and a specialized system prompt designed for rapid move prediction rather than exhaustive analysis.
+\paragraph{Agent Configuration} We find that using the same model for both Speculator and Actor, but with different prompts, maximizes prediction accuracy while keeping speculation fast.
+Accordingly, in our experiments, the Actor is instantiated with GPT-5 with high reasoning effort; and the Speculator is instantiated with GPT-5 configured with low reasoning effort and a specialized system prompt designed for rapid move prediction rather than exhaustive analysis.